A new approach to deformation of C*-algebras via coactions: Introduction

 If $\omega$ is a continuous $2$-cocycle and $(A, \delta)$ satisfies Katayama duality for the reduced crossed product, then we show that the above deformation procedure covers all previous deformation approaches of \cites{Kasprzak:Rieffel, BNS} via cocycles.
-More precisely, we prove that $(A^\omega_\mu,\delta^\omega_\mu)$ is canonically isomorphic to $(A^\alpha_\mu,\delta^\alpha_\mu)$ if $\alpha$ represents the conjugate cocycle $\bar\om$ via the isomorphism $\Twist(G)\cong \Br(G)\cong H^2(G,\T)$.\footnote{The conjugated cocycle appears here because we implicitly use it to define $u_\om$ and this corresponds to the action $\Ad\rho_{\bar\om}$ on $\K(L^2(G))$ given by the $\bar\om$-right regular representation $\rho_{\bar\om}$.} The same is true for our deformation by Borel cocycles, but the proof turned out to be very long and technical, so we postpone the details to some later publication.
+More precisely, we prove that $(A^\omega_\mu,\delta^\omega_\mu)$ is canonically isomorphic to $(A^\sigma_\mu,\delta^\sigma_\mu)$ if $\sigma=(\T\into G_\om\onto G)$ is the extension corresponding to $\om$ via the isomorphism $H^2(G,\T)\cong \Twist(G)$ mentioned above.
+The same is true for the Bhowmick-Neshveyev-Sangha deformation by Borel cocycles, but the proof turned out to be very long and technical, so we postpone the details to some later publication.
+Different from \cite{BNS}, our approach does not use any separability assumptions on $A$ or $G$.
 Using our approach to deformation, we prove some of the expected results.
 In particular we prove

 \begin{theorem}[Nuclearity] Suppose $(A,\delta)$ is a coaction such that the dual action $\beta=\dual\delta$ on $B=A\rtimes_\delta\dualG$ is amenable (e.g.,~if $G$ is amenable).
-Then $(A,\delta)$ is normal and for every $\alpha\in \Br(G)$, the deformed \cstar{}algebra $A^\alpha$ is nuclear if and only if $A$ is nuclear. \end{theorem}
+Then $(A,\delta)$ is normal and, for every $\sigma\in \Twist(G)$, the deformed \cstar{}algebra $A^\sigma$ is nuclear if and only if $A$ is nuclear. \end{theorem}